philliphresh/30-rock-2021/README.md

 ## IMDb rating

 IMDb ratings tend to be my go-to metric for scoring episodes, and something that I find particularly interesting.
-I suppose I assume that episodes with higher IMDb ratings had higher Neilsen ratings or generated more audience for the show.
 The plot below shows the distribution of IMDb ratings for every regular-season episode of the show.